 ByteFence ditches its shady distribution method and stops changing browser’s settings

-If you are following latest security news or always look up for high-end protection for your computer, you may have heard about ByteFence.
+If you have been following latest security news on eSolutions blogs, you may have heard about ByteFence.
 However, most likely you read hundreds of negative reviews and questions asking if this anti-malware can be trusted.

 Indeed, a couple of years ago, this security program grabbed cyber community’s attention.
 Many people reported about sudden system scans which ended up with threatening malware reports.
 No one remembered about installing ByteFence or asking it to check the system.